th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/profiles.md

 # Profiles

 ## For what are profiles good for?
-Here are all confogurations for rhasspy saved.
+Here are all configurations for rhasspy saved.
 For example configiurations for Wake Word detection, speech transcription or intent recognitiion.

 ## Files
 `profiles/defaults.json`: This is the default profile for all profiles.
 It'll applied to all profiles on start.
 `profiles/<profilename>/profile.json`: There is also a additional profile file for each profile, that overrides the default settings.

 ## Profiles folder
 The `profiles` folder can be find in different locations, there also two kinds of profile folders.
-One System profile folder and a user profile folder.
+One system profile folder and a user profile folder.
 The user profile folder overrides the system profile folder, you can either set them or use the default location.
-When are using Docker, so the system profile folder is in location `/usr/lib/rhasspy-voltron/rhasspy-profile/rhasspyprofile/profiles', and the user profile must be map the folder explicit in the start command `docker run ... -v /localpath/to/profiles:/profiles <IMAGE_NAME> --user-profiles /profiles`.
+If you are using Docker, so the system profile folder is in location `/usr/lib/rhasspy-voltron/rhasspy-profile/rhasspyprofile/profiles', and the user profile must be map the folder explicit in the start command `docker run ... -v /localpath/to/profiles:/profiles <IMAGE_NAME> --user-profiles /profiles`.

 The arguments for docker to set them manually are:
 - For the system profile: `--system-profiles <DIR>`